 Dopamine with Alcohol Withdrawals

 A lot of non-drug addictions are dopamine driven.
-We see this in cases involving video game or sex addictions, for example.
+We see this in cases involving video games or sex addictions, for example.
 So, how does this relate to alcohol withdrawal symptoms?

 Alcohol often becomes the cause of the dopamine rush.
 Drinking it makes a user feel better, and that reinforces the behavior.
 The regular use of alcohol in social settings also tends to pile on the dopamine hit.